junxit/us-congress-bills-110/metadata.md

 - 2007-03-26 — Mr. DeFazio moved to suspend the rules and pass the bill, as amended.
 - 2007-03-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3041-3050)
 - 2007-03-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3041-3050)
+- 2007-03-27 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.